ai4waifu/sxo-framework/readme.md

 sxo --help
 ```

-Use the CLI for pipelines and automation.
-Use TypeScript when you need structured results, stable diagnostics, or
+Use the dialect package that matches your source language.
+Use `@sxo/core` when you need structured results, stable
-application-controlled lifetime management.
+diagnostics, or application-controlled lifetime management.
+Use `@sxo/lite` when the deployment cannot load native
+addons.

 ## 🛠️ Workspace Development